TobiasTheDanish/less-lang/README.md

 # Less programming language #

 A toy language developed for fun and as a way to learn about building compilers.
-Less only supports linux, and will probably only support linux.
+Less only supports linux, and will probably only support linux (x86_64 to be more precise).

 ## Usage